Ready to find the perfect college degree?

-Software developers who have the task of creating, developing and modifying computer applications software are a vital part of any industry.
-Their job is not just to create software applications but also to ensure the software performs all its functions so the company may operate at maximum efficiency.
-As of May 2017, software developers earned wages ranging from $58,300 to $157,590 with the average yearly wage at $104,300 as reported by the U.S. Bureau of Labor Statistics.
+Software developers have the task of creating, developing and modifying computer applications software.
+They’re a vital part of any industry.
+Their job is to create software applications.
+They also ensure the software performs all its functions so the company may operate at maximum efficiency.
+As of May 2017, software developers earned wages ranging from $58,300 to $157,590 with the average yearly wage at $104,300.
+This is according to the U.S. Bureau of Labor Statistics (BLS).
 Individuals in this STEM career are expected to see job growth of 30.7 percent between the years 2016 and 2026.
 A bachelor’s degree is typically required for this position.

-Family and general practitioners have been around for many years and continue to be very high in demand.
-The aging population continues to be in need of healthcare to cure health problems and maintain better health and live longer.
+Family and general practitioners have been around for many years.
+They continue to be very high in demand.
+The aging population continues to be in need of healthcare to treat health problems and maintain better health and live longer.
 As this trend continues, family and general practitioners will be in demand to provide patient care.
 An individual should have a doctoral degree to work in this capacity.
 They are expected to see job growth of 14.3 percent during the 2016-2026 decade.
 As of May 2017, family and general practitioners earned an average annual wage of $208,560.

 Wind Turbine Service Technician,

 The increasing number of people utilizing solar energy has put wind turbine service technicians very much in demand.
 As of May 2017, wind service technicians earned wages ranging from $37,850 to $80,170 with the average wage at $56,680.
-While the wages for this STEM career occupation isn’t as high as many of the other STEM jobs, their job growth more than makes up it.
-The Bureau of Labor Statistics predicts wind turbine service technicians should see job growth of 96 percent between 2016 and 2026.
-Despite this being a small occupation with only about 11,300 workers in this profession, this potential growth spurt should result in about 5,600 new jobs created by 2026.
+While the wages for this STEM career occupation isn’t as high as many of the other STEM jobs, the job growth more than makes up it.
+The BLS predicts wind turbine service technicians should see job growth of 96 percent between 2016 and 2026.
+Right now this is a small profession with only about 11,300 workers.
+This potential growth spurt should result in about 5,600 new jobs created by 2026.
 A postsecondary certificate is all that’s required for this position.

 Related Resource: 30 Great Small Colleges for STEM Degrees